Mashiatmm/AD_Project_Thesis/README.md

 `conda env export > environment.yml`

-Download from the existing environment of the repository :
+# Download from the existing environment of the repository :

 `conda env create -f environment.yml`

+Or update existing environment with the following command :

+`conda env update --file local.yml --prune`

+# Errors

+# Shap not showing any plot in jupyter

+reassure `shap.initjs()` is there in the code and restart jupyter notebook (don't know why it works but it does )

 Neural Network Layer Explanation Link :